peterndungukamau/Git-Google/README.md

 # By Peter Ndung'u
 ​
 # Description
-This is a simple Angular application that allows you to saerch for different gihub repos using usernames with the help of an api.
+This is a simple Angular application that allows you to search for different gihub repos using usernames with the help of an api.
 ​
 # User Requirement
 The applications allows users to do the following: